 Note, ‘business podcasts’ can also refer to podcasts that focus on business, finance, or entrepreneurship.
 Literally, podcasts about starting a business.

-The benefits of starting a business podcast
+Benefits of starting a business podcast

 If you don’t have a business podcast yet, you should.
 Seriously, there are almost too many benefits to starting a podcast for your business.
 What are you waiting for?